 Inflation.
 It’s THE buzzword in our recent post-pandemic times.
 Singaporean families are worried about it, and so are local employers.

-In response, the Singapore government has made moves to tighten our country’s monetary policy in April, with the Monetary Authority of Singapore (MAS) saying in a statement: “The war in Ukraine has driven global inflation forecasts higher and dented the outlook for growth.”
+In response, the Singapore government made moves to tighten our country’s monetary policy in April, with the Monetary Authority of Singapore (MAS) saying in a statement: “The war in Ukraine has driven global inflation forecasts higher and dented the outlook for growth.”

 “The fresh shocks to global commodity prices and supply chains are adding to domestic cost pressures,” it added, and warned that inflation risks remain “elevated over the medium term.”